doublefx/easyWorker/README.md

     /**
      * Implements Runnable interface.
      *
-     * @Param args The elements of the args Array contains the
+     * @Param args The elements of the args Array contain the
      * values as you pass them to the Thread.
      */
     public function run(args:Array):void {